timbre \ˈtam·bər \ noun

 the unmeasurable quality of a sound that reveals the source of production and distinguishes it from other sounds of the same pitch and volume; the color of a sound.

 In music, the word timbre describes an unmeasurable quality of sound that makes it unique.
 The the visual realm lacks a synonymous word; all descriptions of space are quantifiable attributes such as volume, height, and adjacency.
-We are interested in exploring the experiential aspect of space.
+At Timbre, we are interested in exploring the less quantifiable, more experiential aspect of space.

-We are an architecture and design studio based in Oakland, California.
-Our experience ranges from residential remodels to commercial and community projects sited across the Bay Area and farther afield.
-We are a multi-faceted design team coming from architectural backgrounds with diverse experience in education, non-profit development, construction, and fine art.
+We are a multi-faceted design team coming to architecture from diverse backgrounds with experience in education, non-profit, construction, photography and fine art.
 Because we have such a wide range of skills, we believe that we bring a more holistic approach to our work as designers.
 We enjoy a collaborative design process amongst our design team as well as between client and architect.

 Bridgett is the founder of Timbre Architecture.
 Since her childhood she has dreamed up houses and sketched out floor plans to perfect the layouts.
 She pursued these dreams by majoring in architecture at the University of Cincinnati and later a master’s degree from the California College of Arts.
 After all her years of education and practice she now feels her design ability has become substantially more informed, and her sketching techniques enhanced by the digital age.
 Outside of the office, Bridgett has been known to dedicate significant amounts of time to organizing things, traveling the world taking photos without people in them, and to skating around a derby track in circles with the Oakland Outlaws.